What Is Bhujangasana (Cobra Pose)?

-Bhujangasana helps in relieving stress through massaging adrenal gland, an adrenal gland in return send the feel-good hormones to the brain which helps in relieving stress.
-Additional to this rhythmic breathing process of this yogic pose helps in calming down brain from any external stress as well.
+Bhujangasana helps in relieving stress through massaging the adrenal gland, and adrenal gland in return sends the feel-good hormones to the brain which helps in relieving stress.
+Additional to this rhythmic breathing process of this yogic pose helps in calming down the brain from any external stress as well.

 9# Open-up Chest & Better Lung Functioning:

-Bhujangasana helps in opening the chest thus make is possible for better lungs functioning.
-This pose is also helpful form the asthmatic patients.
+Bhujangasana helps in opening the chest thus make is possible for better lung functioning.
+This pose is also helpful for asthmatic patients.

 10# Stronger Spine:

-Stronger spine is defined by two criteria: strength and flexibility.
-Through working on almost ever back muscle this pose is helping in strengthening of spine and through continuous stretching spine you are losing the tension between the vertebrates and improving the blood flow within your whole spine.
+A stronger spine is defined by two criteria: strength and flexibility.
+Through working on almost ever back muscle this pose is strengthening the spine and through the continuous stretching spine, you are losing the tension between the vertebrates and improving the blood flow within your whole spine.

 11# Cures Gynecological Disorder: